badeggg/mock-api/README.md

 - any content after #(pound sign) in a line is comment, which will be ignored
 - a backslash in the last character of a line will cause the next line(if any) concated to current line.
-- items in a config unit(a line) is separated by one or more white space character(s), including space, tab, form feed, line feed, and other Unicode spaces
+- elements in a config unit(a line) is separated by one or more white space character(s), including space, tab, form feed, line feed, and other Unicode spaces
 - 'pair chars' can help to set special characters in an item.
 Supported pair chars includes: